 Our computational methods are based on a temporal redescription, which takes genes and translates them into a controlled vocabulary, and then stitches those translations together to form a picture of the biological system as it evolves over time.
-To facilitate the construction of our model of the dataset, we begin by breaking the data into small overlapping windows of time.
+To facilitate the construction of our model of the dataset, we begin by breaking the data into small overlapping (or non-overlapping) windows of time.
 Each window contains all of the genes in the data set, but with only their expression values for a specific interval of time.
 The initial cluster analysis, using the numerical gene expression data, is done on these windows, rather than the entire dataset.
 By doing this "windowing," we have simplified each computational step while also allowing for the fact that groups of genes may briefly act together but diverge across the whole dataset.
 Using this windowed approach we can make inferences such as "process A and process B act together beginning in hours 1-2 and continuing through hours 2-4.
-They are then joined by process C during hours 4-6."
+They are then joined by process

+C during hours 4-6."
 Each cluster in each window of time is first redescribed into the vocabulary of biological processes, and then we redescribe the clusters again: in relation to each other.
 That is, we connect clusters across time windows by tracking their describing terms.
 The connection relationships can be both one-to-many and many-to-one, as their meaning is that the terms in the connection persist from the source cluster to the destination cluster.
-A more rigorous algorithm for constructing these clusters and cluster-connections has been developed using a generalization of Shannon-Kolmogorov's rate-distortion theory, called "information bottleneck approach:" in this setting, the redescription is simply viewed as a lossy-compression of all the temporal observations by a simpler finite automaton that introduces minimal distortion in terms of the known ontologies.
-This generalized algorithm appears elsewhere [4].
+A more rigorous algorithm for constructing these clusters and cluster-connections has been developed using a generalization of Shannon-Kolmogorovs rate-distortion theory, called "information bottleneck approach:" in this setting, the redescription is simply viewed as a lossy-compression of all the temporal observations by a simpler finite automaton that introduces minimal distortion in terms of the known ontologies.
+This generalized algorithm appears elsewhere [2].

 The basis for the computations we perform is the use of temporal logic in the form of a Kripke structure.
 Here, this is a directed graph (often acyclic, DAG), defined by its vertices, edges, and properties (V, E, P).
+Generalization to probabilistic versions of Kripke structures can be achieved by assigning probabilities of transitions to the edges.
 The vertices represent the reachable states of the system (clusters), edges are transitions between states (cluster connections across time windows), and properties (GO Categories) are used to annotate the states in which they are true.
-Terms within the Gene Ontology (GO)[6] have their own hierarchical structure, which is also incorporated into the model.
-In the case of our yeast (S. cerevisiae) data, describing terms would include "cell cycle," and more specifically, "M phase" and "G1/S transition of mitotic cell cycle."
+Terms within the Gene Ontology (GO)[4] have their own hierarchical structure, which is also incorporated into the model.
+In the case of our yeast $(S.\ cerevisiae)$ data, describing terms would include "cell cycle", and more specifically "M phase" and "G1/S transition of mitotic cell cycle."